mapmeld/game-off-2012/README.md

 <ul>
 	<li>Add second defense launcher</li>
 	<li>Slow down incoming missiles</li>
-	<li>Draw cooler defense city</li>
 </ul>

 ## Customization
 Pull Command runs on Github Pages.
-You can generate new JSON files with the included ScrapeRepoPulls.py
+You can add new repos with the included ScrapeRepoPulls.py

 1) Set the repo list